Best Trekking Poles

 Constructed of ultra-light narrow aluminum shafts, and featuring dual Flick Lock mechanisms, this pole offers significant durability and stability on the trail.
 Add to that the comfort grips and interchangeable carbide or rubber tips, and you have poles that will aid the hiker in nearly any terrain.

 These poles feature a patent-pending Control Shock Technology (CST) shock absorbers that have a four-stage shock absorption for added comfort.
 In addition, there are both right and left-handed padded wrist straps which significantly add to the comfort of the user on those longer hikes.

 These poles can collapse down to approximately 26 inches, which makes storage a fair easy endeavor.
 They also extend to a length of 55 inches, making them a great overall choice when it comes to usable size.

-The Black Diamond Trail Pro Shock Trekking poles offers a well-made and economical option for those who are interested in having built in shock absorbers in their hiking poles.
+The Black Diamond Trail Pro Shock Trekking poles offer a well-made and economical option for those who are interested in having built-in shock absorbers in their hiking poles.
 Additional features, such as interchangeable tips, trekking baskets, and comfort straps make this a well-rounded choice.

 - Shock absorption technology at a reasonable cost

 - light weight yet strong